awpratten/awpratten.github.io/content/Gear/_index.md

 ### String Thing #3

 This guitar was my main guitar in Bits Of Food.
-It was a good size for me and was lighter in weight partly in relation to the weight of the earlier guitars..
+It was a good size for me and was lighter in weight partly in relation to the weight of the earlier guitars.
 The two humbucking pickups provided a good solid sound and it had a built in compressor for even more boost.

 ![String Thing #3](/images/gear/stringThing3Front.jpg)
 ![String Thing #3](/images/gear/stringThing3Back.jpg)